austenkeating/austenkeating/README.md

-- 👋 Hi, I’m @austenkeating
-- 👀 I’m interested in psychology and human-technology interactions
-- 🌱 I’m currently learning python
-- 💞️ I’m not currently looking to collaborate
-- 📫 You can reach me @austenkeating on most platforms
+- 👋 Hi, I’m @austenkeating.
+I live, work and create in Melbourne, Australia.
+I’m interested in psychology, behaviour and human-technology interactions.
+You can reach me @austenkeating on most platforms

 <!---
 austenkeating/austenkeating is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.